Spectral Hyper-parameter Optimization

 The train_opt construct combines all the information in source and train constructs as in other NML files.
 The main difference is the hyper_opt block, where users provide lists of values for each hyper-parameter to be optimized.

 NOTE: As of version 2.0, training with multiple GPUs is now supported.
-To train with multiple GPUs, simply add the key Ngpu and specifiy the number of GPUs to the train_opt construct, as shown below.
+To train with multiple GPUs, simply add the key Ngpu and specify the number of GPUs to the train_opt construct, as shown below.

 train_opt Ngpu 2:

 The hyper_opt block